tbumgard/Hangman/README.md

 /hangman/ -
 /tests/ -
-hangman.py - Main project source code
-Makefile - A makefile that has poetry as a dependency and contains 3 commands to select from:
+hangman.py - Main project source code (relevant) Makefile - A makefile that has poetry as a dependency and contains 3 commands to select from:
     run - Runs the program
     test - Tests the program using pytest